minnygal/HideAndSeek/README.md

 <a name="run-dll-cl"></a>
 ### Run app using the dotnet command from command line
-Navigate to the Publish directory via the command line interface and enter this command in the command prompt:
+Navigate to the latest release's directory via the command line interface and enter this command in the command prompt:
 ```bash
 dotnet HideAndSeekConsole.dll
 ```